EnronChain/Enron/docs/README.md

 <!--
 layout: home
-title: Echelon Documentation
+title: Enron Documentation
-description: Echelon is a scalable and interoperable Ethereum, built on Proof-of-Stake with fast-finality.
+description: Enron is a scalable and interoperable Ethereum, built on Proof-of-Stake with fast-finality.
 sections:
   - title: Introduction
-    desc: Read a high-level overview of Echelon and its architecture.
+    desc: Read a high-level overview of Enron and its architecture.
     url: /intro
     icon: ethereum-intro
   - title: Basics
-    desc: Start with the basic concepts of Echelon, like accounts and transactions.
+    desc: Start with the basic concepts of Enron, like accounts and transactions.
     url: /basics
     icon: basics
   - title: Core Concepts